rackerlabs/genestack/docs/openstack-floating-ips.md

 # Openstack Floating Ips

-To read more about Openstack Security Groups using the [upstream docs](https://docs.openstack.org/python-openstackclient/pike/cli/command-objects/floating-ip.html).
+To read more about Openstack Floating Ips using the [upstream docs](https://docs.openstack.org/python-openstackclient/pike/cli/command-objects/floating-ip.html).

 #### List and view floating ips